DarkGhostHunter/Laratraits/UPGRADE.md

 ## MacrosEloquent changed

 * Now the trait will automatically re-route all Eloquent builder macros to the public static methods in the Scope.
 There is no longer need to return closures or what not.

-> This can have up to 100% more performance and makes the code more readable.

 ### ModelType changed